Revisiting the Yom Hazikaron Ceremony

 Analysis

-And yet one could argue that these very elements serve to undermine the closeness to the event/Israeli ceremony/country that they try to cultivate and serve.
+And yet I would argue that these very elements serve to undermine the closeness to Israel (and to Yom Hazikaron) that they try to cultivate and serve.
 Instead, they reinscribe a sense of distance between the American students and Israel.
 For example, when the students watch a video of the siren in Israel, which was likely filmed many years prior and even on that day, was sounded in Israel many hours before– the students are literally watching Israelis stand witness to the siren.
 Their experience of hearing the searing wail of the siren is mediated through the Israelis in the video.
 They are peering in to see what it must feel like to be an Israeli on Yom Hazikaron.

 When the choir sings sad songs throughout the ceremony– punctuating the various speakers and videos– the songs they sing are unfamiliar to the student body.
-They are drawn from contemporary Israeli music and are, by and large, songs about being left behind by a soldier or taking leave of one’s lover.
+They are drawn from contemporary Israeli music and are, by and large, songs about being left behind by a soldier or taking leave of one’s lover to go and fight.
 They are highly evocative songs, but they do not evoke familiar feelings for the students.
-It is like they are tapping into a set of memories the students do not themselves have.
+It is like the songs are tapping into a set of memories the students do not themselves have.

-When the speakers are all Israeli-born or Israel-bound, and the keynote speakers are flown in from Israel, does it send the message to students who are not planning to make aliyah or were not born in Israel, that YZ is not really theirs?
-That their relationship to the day and by extension to the land, is less than, partial, etc?
+When the speakers are all Israeli-born or Israel-bound, and the keynote speakers are flown in from Israel, it may send the message to students who are not planning to make aliyah or were not born in Israel that YZ is not authentically theirs.
+By extension, it may communicate to the student body that their relationship to Israel overall is less than or partial.

 Furthermore, in the 2015 ceremony, both Israeli speakers– soldiers who traveled to SAR through the Israel advocacy program Stand with US — visibly showed the students their emotions to the student audience, perhaps even in an exaggerated fashion.
 When the female soldier ascended to the podium, she apologized that she had just stepped outside during the siren because she did not want to cry inside the room.
 When the male soldier began his remarks, he joked with the audience that the school might need to order more tissues, because he had used so many throughout the assembly.
 Later in his speech he said: “This is a very sad day for Jews.
-But especially for Israelis”.
-The performance quality to their emotional display looked like a pedagogical move on their part to teach American Jewish kids what it feels like to be sad on YZ.
-Again, a move to draw kids in close to the experience but which inadvertently reinforces the distance between the students and Israel.
+But especially for Israelis.”
+The performative quality to their emotional display appeared to be a pedagogical move on their part to teach American Jewish kids what it feels like to be sad on YZ.
+Again, a move to draw kids in close to the experience but which inadvertently reinforces the distance between the students and Israel: our students need to be taught how to behave, how to be sad on YZ by those who are truly inside the experience.

 Sketch of the YZ ceremony 2016